 For some of us, our jobs have disappeared due to COVID-19.
 For others, we may still have our jobs, but our income has taken a nosedive due to reduced commissions, fewer hours, or some other impact from the pandemic.
 Feelings of fear, anxiety, depression, panic, and helplessness are common during times like these.

 Here is some advice from the financial coaches at the Money Mentor Group:

 Harvard Online Learning: Everyone wants to say they attended Harvard, right?
 Now you can!
-Harvard Online Learning offers courses in computer programming, artificial intelligence, nonprofit accounting and data analysis, just to name a few.
-Not all of these courses are free as well but this site’s worth a look.
+Harvard Online Learning offers courses in computer programming, artificial intelligence, nonprofit accounting, and data analysis, just to name a few.
+Not all of these courses are free as well, but this site is worth a look.

 If you’re feeling stressed about your financial situation, take some action!
 Get that side hustle going or retool your skill set to make you more marketable for a new job.
 Besides reducing your financial stress, learning a new skill wards off dementia and helps you sleep better too.
 If you’re feeling ‘stuck’ and can’t seem to figure out how to make your finances work, we’re here to help.